-When a final revision to a cybersecurity framework in the first list above is published, a covered entity whose cybersecurity program reasonably conforms to that framework must reasonably conform to the revised framework not later than one year after the publication date stated in the revision.
-And, when a statutory framework in the second list above is amended, a covered entity whose cybersecurity program reasonably conforms to that framework must reasonably conforms to the amended framework not later than one year after the effective date of the amended framework.
+When a final revision to a cybersecurity framework in the first list above is published, a covered entity whose cybersecurity program reasonably complies with that framework must reasonably comply with the revised framework not later than one year after the publication date stated in the revision.
+And, when a statutory framework in the second list above is amended, a covered entity whose cybersecurity program reasonably complies with that framework must reasonably comply with the amended framework not later than one year after the effective date of the amended framework.

-Finally, if a covered entity's cybersecurity program reasonably conforms to a combination of industry recognized cybersecurity frameworks, other than the statutory frameworks in the second list above, (or complies with a standard, as in the case of the PCI Data Security Standard) and two or more of those frameworks are revised, the entity must as applicable reasonably conform to, or comply with, all of the revised frameworks not later than one year after the latest publication date stated in the revisions.10
+Finally, if a covered entity's cybersecurity program reasonably complies with a combination of industry recognized cybersecurity frameworks, other than the statutory frameworks in the second list above, and two or more of those frameworks are revised, the entity must reasonably comply with all of the revised frameworks not later than one year after the latest publication date stated in the revisions.